mmore500/waves/blog/_posts/2020-06-03-queuemanager-blogpost.md

 - HTML5/CSS3 - testing visualizations
 - JavaScript - browser capabilities from C++

+(Overview of how these were used in QueueManager)
 (Add in a code walkthrough)

 ## Project challenges